ssi-anik/confession-wall/queries.md

 }
 ```

 For uploading content, it should send request with `multipart/form-data` for `Content-Type` header.
 And, whenever sending a `multipart/form-data` it must contain `map` key in the post request.
-And `operations`

 For better understanding go through:

 - `vendor/laragraph/utils/src/RequestParser.php#L48-L73`
 - `vendor/laragraph/utils/src/RequestParser.php#L82-L117`

 - Upload profile picture
 ```bash